IBM/taxinomitis/DEPLOYMENT.md

 Back-end/API authentication is handled by the **mlforkids-api** service, which makes requests directly to Auth0 APIs using express middleware.

-Web authentication is handled through by **mlforkids-login** which acts as a reverse proxy to the Auth0 service. *This is described in more detail in a blog post on [reverse proxies for Auth0](https://dalelane.co.uk/blog/?p=3653).*
+Web authentication is handled through Auth0.

 ![deployment components](./docs/04-auth.png)